 When thinking about the kind of coverage you might need, consider your debts and assets, lifestyle and dependents.

 - You’ll have ultimate peace of mind that when you pass your family and loved ones will have a financial safety net.

 - Life insurance will pay a lump-sum benefit to help with financial gaps left behind.

-- Some companies offer multi-policy discounts if you take out a joint policy with your spouse.
+- Some companies offer multi-policy discounts for taking out a joint policy with your spouse.

 - Coverage can generally be bundled with other types of life insurance.

-- Some brands will let you increase or decrease the benefit of the policy at later stages.
+- Some brands let you increase or decrease the benefit of the policy in the future.

 - There are types of life insurance that have a cash value.
-A portion of the paid premium is set aside and it either accumulates interest or is invested in the market.
-It can be borrowed from, withdrawn or paid out upon death by the policy holder.
+A portion of the paid premium is set aside and either accumulates interest or is invested in the market.
+You can borrow from that cash value, or keep it as an end-of-life payout.

-- As you get older and become more of a risk to the insurer, you may not qualify for a life insurance policy or will have to pay more.
+- As you get older and become more of a risk to the insurer, you may not qualify for a life insurance policy or will pay more.

-Among the hundreds of life insurance plans and packages available, there are three popular styles of coverage which all life insurance policies can be categorized as.
-Each of the three insurance types can be purchased as a standalone policy or put together in an insurance package.
+Among the many life insurance plans and package, there are four popular styles of coverage to categorize insurance policies: term life, critical illness, disability and funeral.
+Each can be purchased as a standalone policy or added on as a rider.

 Critical illness insurance